bcsaller/layercake/README.md

   Flat
   ----
-  flat.file: (path) SCnfigure the flat file source with a configuration file in YAML
+  flat.file: (path) Configure the flat file source with a configuration file in YAML

   Consul
   ------